PavelShep/portfolio_project/README.md

 # Portfolio website with Admin Panel

 ## Project Description

 This project is a dynamic portfolio website designed to showcase skills, projects, and professional experience.
-It features an **Admin Panel** that allows for seamless content management, enabling updates to the portfolio without modifying the code, and includes a **live chat** feature for real-time communication with visitors
+It features an **Admin Panel** that allows for seamless content management, enabling updates to the portfolio without modifying the code, includes a **Live Chat** feature for real-time communication with visitors, and also utilizes a simple **Google Translate** integration for language translation.

 ### Screenshot
 ![Project Screenshot](https://raw.githubusercontent.com/PavelShep/PavelShep/main/uploads/portfolio_project.png)